-For the Company, the greatest exposure in terms of credit risk relates to its cash and cash equivalents (Note 8).
+For the Company, the greatest exposure in terms of credit risk relates to its cash and cash equivalents (Note 10).

 The Company's policy is to minimize credit risk by entering into transactions only with leading financial institutions and reputable industrial companies.
 Cash balance and deposits with the bank are exposed to credit risk.
-The rating of Société Générale (Luxembourg) is A/A-1 and BGL BNP Paribas (Luxembourg) is A+/A-1 according to Standard & Poor's.
+The rating of Société Générale (Luxembourg) is A/A-1 according to Standard & Poor's.